Crabishka/TP_project_mobile_client/README.md

-# sportique
+# Sportique

-A new mobile app for Sportique
+A mobile app for Sportique